 9-105.330 - Consultation and Reporting Requirements

 Consultation with the Criminal Division's Asset Forfeiture and Money Laundering Section (AFMLS) will provide a means to ensure the orderly development of the case law and to assist prosecutors in applying these statutes in a consistent manner.
 In the following instances, United States Attorneys' Offices must consult with AFMLS prior to the filing of an indictment or a civil or criminal complaint.
-As noted below, some of these prosecutions are also subject to a reporting requirement, set forth at Criminal Resource Manual 2187.
+As noted below, some of these investigations or prosecutions are also subject to a separate reporting requirement.

 - Forfeiture of Businesses.
 In any case where forfeiture of a business is sought under the theory that the business facilitated the money laundering offenses, no forfeiture action, either criminal or civil, may be filed without prior consultation with AFMLS, Criminal Division.